Seattle Seahawks fans win no matter who their team is facing on the field. Their secret weapon? Artificial intelligence (AI) from Amazon.

 When you pick up a can of soda, the Just Walk Out technology adds it to your virtual cart.
 If you decide to return it to the shelf, the technology will automatically remove it.

-“Our tech is able to distinguish shoppers from one another, without tracking physical attributes beyond a single store visit,” Jenkins adds.
+“Our tech is able to distinguish shoppers from one another, without collecting or using any of their biometric information,” Jenkins adds.
 “Just Walk Out technology detects when a shopper’s hand interacts with a product on the shelf.
 When that happens, machine learning algorithms make sure the correct item is added to the virtual cart—all without any specific knowledge about the person.”

 “In every image, we have a number of pixels that belong to a person,” Medioni says.
 “If a shopper takes off their jacket, for example, their signature updates as they move around the store.
 Just Walk Out tech doesn’t collect any biometrics.
 All we need to know is where that person is on the floor, and where their hands are in relation to the store’s merchandise.”